-I like to use the Pomi brand of chopped tomatoes because the packaging is BPA free, the tomatoes contain no added sugar or salt, and also because these Italian tomatoes are sweeter than American canned diced tomatoes.
+I like to use the Pomi brand of chopped tomatoes in this cabbage casserole and in other recipes, because the packaging is BPA free, the tomatoes contain no added sugar or salt, and because these Italian tomatoes are sweeter than American canned diced tomatoes.

 - 1 teaspoon olive oil